M. Jaishankar

-M. Jaishankar (1977 – February 27, 2018), nicknamed Psycho Shankar, was an Indian criminal, sexual predator, and serial killer, notorious for a series of rapes and murders during 2008–2011.
+M. Jaishankar (1977 – 27 February 2018), nicknamed Psycho Shankar, was an Indian criminal, sexual predator, and serial killer, notorious for a series of rapes and murders during 2008–2011.
 It is believed that he was involved in about 30 rapes, murders, and robbery cases across Tamil Nadu, Karnataka and Andhra Pradesh.
 At the time of his death, he had been accused of murdering at least 19 women.

 Having been apprehended by Indian authorities, Jaishankar was imprisoned in Bangalore, where he was diagnosed as mentally ill.
-He subsequently committed suicide following an unsuccessful prison escape attempt in February 2018.
+He killed himself following an unsuccessful prison escape attempt in February 2018.
+He was the subject of a 2017 Kannada movie, "Psycho Shankara", focussing on his victims and their family members during his murder spree.

 Early life

-Jaishankar, a son of Maari Muthu, came from the Kanniyanpatti village of Salem district, Tamil Nadu.
+Jaishankar, a son of Maarimuttu, came from Kanniyanpatti village of Salem district, Tamil Nadu.
 In May 2011, he was reported to be a married man with three daughters.
 He started his career as a truck driver.

 Criminal history

 Jaishankar started his criminal activities around 2008.
 His first crime to be reported happened on 3 July 2009, when he attempted to rape and murder 45-year-old P. Shyamala in Perandahalli.
 By August 2009, he had raped and murdered 12 women, and raped another six women.
-He always carried a black hand bag with him.
-He kept a machete in this bag, and killed whoever resisted him.
+He always carried a black handbag with him.
+He kept a machete in this bag, and killed whomever resisted him.
 He used to kidnap sex workers near dhabas (roadside restaurants) on highways, rape them and kill them brutally.
-He also targeted women in farm houses, in rural areas.
+He also targeted women in farmhouses, in rural areas.

 First arrest (2009)

 On 23 August 2009, Jaishankar raped and murdered a 39-year-old police constable, M. Jayamani.
 Originally stationed at the Kangeyam all-women police station, Jayamani was on temporary duty at Perumanallur, during the visit of deputy chief minister M. K. Stalin.
-Jaishankar kidnapped her, and raped her several times before killing her.
+Jaishankar kidnapped her and raped her several times before killing her.
 The police recovered Jayamani's body a month later, on 19 September.

 Jaishankar and his partner in crime P Mohan Selvam were charged with the murder of 50-year-old K. Thangammal Ponnaya in Namakkal on 10 September 2009.
 (Later, in 2014, the two were acquitted in this case, due to insufficient evidence resulting from lapses in investigation.)

-The Tiruppur police launched a manhunt for Jaishankar, and arrested him on 19 October 2009.
+The Tiruppur police launched a manhunt for Jaishankar and arrested him on 19 October 2009.
 He was jailed at the Coimbatore Central Prison.
 By this time, he had been charged with 13 separate counts of rape and murder in Tiruppur, Salem and Dharmapuri.
 He revealed, while remanded in custody, that he enjoyed torturing women before he raped and killed them.